-Admission to all ccurses requires graduation from an approved high school with fifteen acceptable units, or examination in subjects to cover fifteen units.
+Admission to all courses requires graduation from an approved high school with fifteen acceptable units, or examination in subjects to cover fifteen units.
 Of these units, three are required in English, one in Algebra, and one in Plane Geometry for all courses.
-For the Engineering Course, an additional one-half unit in Algebra, one-half unit in Solid Geometry and one unit in Physics are required.
+For the Engineering Course, an additional one-half unit in Algebra, onehalf unit in Solid Geometry and one unit in Physics are required; For the Liberal Arts Course, two years of a language are also required.
 Agricultural Course.
 The first two years of the course consist of required work.
-At the opening of the Junior year one chooses a major subject with a minimum of fourteen credits and a maximum of twenty credits for the remaining two years.
-The minor is made up of technical options with the same maximum and minimum.
+During the junior and senior years the student must complete a minimum of 28 credits of technical work, with a maximum of 45 allowed.
+Fourteen of these credits must be in some one series.
 The remainder of the work is elective.

 Forestry Course.
-The first two years of this

-course are identical with the Agricultural Course except in the winter and spring terms of the second year, where Forestry subjects take the place of Agriculture.
+The first two years of this course are identical with the Agricultural Course except in the winter and spring terms of the second year, where Forestry subjects take the place of Agriculture.
 At the close of the second year attendance at a four-weeks' summer camp in northern Michigan is required.
-One-half of the work of the Junior year and three-fcurths of that of the Senior year is prescribed, and the remainder elective.
+One-half of the work of the Junior year and three-fourths of that of the Senior year is prescribed, and the remainder elective.

 Engineering Courses.
 The first year is identical for all courses in Engineering.
 During the second year specialization in the different branches-Civil, Chemical, Electrical and Mechanical Engineering, and Engineering Administration-begins and continues through the remainder of the course.
-In the fast year the courses in Civil, Electrical and Mechanical Engineering offer several options which permit of high specialization.
+In the last year the courses in Civil, Electrical and Mechanical Engineering offer several options which permit of high specialization.